iPhone OS 1 to iOS 18 – A brief history of the iPhone software

 iOS 10 – September 13, 2016

 The release of iOS 10 was a watershed moment for the Apple ecosystem.
 It offered several APIs to integrate third-party solutions into the system apps.
-Thus, iPhone got a boost of interoperability and customization in its UI and applications.
+Thus, the iPhone got a boost of interoperability and customization in its UI and applications.
 Also, Siri became more accessible to third-party apps.
 The best part was Apple allowed users to uninstall built-in apps.

 Key features of iOS 10: